lincot/solana-wiki/src/performance/performance.md

-# Performance and transactions/account cost
+# Performance and transactions/accounts cost

 ## Metrics

 There are 3 performance metrics of Solana programs:

-1. Account space.
+1. Accounts space.
 The less space you occupy, the less you pay for storage.
-2. Binary size.
+2. Binary size (executable account space).
-The less program's object file takes, the less you pay for deployment.
+The less program object file takes, the less you pay for deployment.
 3. Compute units (CU).
 Your goal is to fit in 200k CU per transaction, otherwise you have to pay additional fee.